Ban Djokovic's dad from Open: Ukraine

-In a video posted to YouTube on Thursday, Srdjan Djokovic was filmed with the pro-Russian spectators, briefly speaking to the camera in Serbian before walking off.
+There are also reports that Mr Djokovic posed with a Russian nationalist holding a flag with Mr Putin’s face and wearing a controversial Z T-shirt.

+Neither Mr Djokovic nor his son have commented publicly on the incident.

-It comes after Tennis Australia banned spectators from carrying and displaying Russian and Belarusian banners in Melbourne Park on the second day of the tournament.
+It came after Tennis Australia banned spectators from carrying and displaying Russian and Belarusian banners in Melbourne Park on the second day of the tournament.

-Ukraine’s Australian ambassador Vasyl Myroshnychenko says Tennis Australia should ban Srdjan Djokovic for “such a disgrace”.
+Ukraine’s Australian ambassador Vasyl Myroshnychenko said Tennis Australia should ban Mr Djokovic for “such a disgrace”.

 “It’s up to Tennis Australia to take action,” he told News Corp.

-“I think it would be a very good idea not to let him in,” Myroshnychenko said.
+“I think it would be a very good idea not to let him in,” Mr Myroshnychenko said.

 “I don’t know why he would say something like that considering what the Russians are doing in Ukraine, how many people they have killed, tortured, raped and all the summary executions that have happened against civilians.”

-Novak Djokovic plays American Tommy Paul in a semi-final on Friday night.
+Djokovic – the favourite to win the Melbourne grand slam – plays American Tommy Paul in a semi-final on Friday night.
+He is likely to face questions from the media about his father’s actions after that match.

+In Victoria on Friday, Prime Minister Anthony Albanese was asked if Mr Djokovic should be deported for his controversial act.
+He did not answer directly, saying only:

+“Australia stands with the people of Ukraine.
+That is Australia’s position and Australia is unequivocal in our support for the rule of international law,” he said.

+“Acts of incitement have no place in our state and no place at our major events,” he said.

+“The Australian Open must be a welcoming, safe and inclusive event for all, not an opportunity to express a harmful and offensive agenda or deliberately intimidate others.”

-Tennis Australia issued a statement on Thursday which didn’t directly address Srdjan Djokovic’s actions.
+Tennis Australia issued a statement on Thursday that didn’t directly address Mr Djokovic’s actions.

 “A small group of people displayed inappropriate flags and symbols and threatened security guards following a match on Wednesday night and were evicted,” it read.